Keratin Rich Foods for Hair Growth

 In addition to using keratin-fortifying shampoos and conditioners, you may also eat various foods to help thicken and maintain healthy hair in your diet.
 It is important to remember that Keratin is the major structural component of a coat.
 Thus anything that boosts the body's supply or strengthens its reserves is beneficial.

-Read this article to learn more about Keratin, its functions of how to strengthen hair, and foods that can raise keratin levels.
+Read this article to learn more about Keratin, its functions of how to strengthen hair, and foods rich in keratin and biotin.

 What Is Keratin?